dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ### Cursor Not Specified in the Diff Query Request {#sec-cursor-pattern-response-to-no-cursor-request}

-If the update collection associated to the requester is not empty and the diff query request does not include the query parameter 'cursor', the Authorization Server returns a 2.05 (Content) diff query response.
+If the update collection associated with the requester is not empty and the diff query request does not include the query parameter 'cursor', the Authorization Server returns a 2.05 (Content) diff query response.

 The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

 * 'diff': this field MUST include a CBOR array, containing L = min(U, MAX_DIFF_BATCH) diff entries.
 In particular, the CBOR array is populated as follows.

-   - If U <= MAX_DIFF_BATCH, these diff entries are the last series items in the collection associated to the requester, corresponding to the L most recent TRL updates pertaining to the requester.
+   - If U <= MAX_DIFF_BATCH, these diff entries are the last series items in the collection associated with the requester, corresponding to the L most recent TRL updates pertaining to the requester.

-   - If U > MAX_DIFF_BATCH, these diff entries are the eldest of the last U series items in the collection associated to the requester, as corresponding to the first L of the U most recent TRL updates pertaining to the requester.
+   - If U > MAX_DIFF_BATCH, these diff entries are the eldest of the last U series items in the collection associated with the requester, as corresponding to the first L of the U most recent TRL updates pertaining to the requester.

    The 'diff' CBOR array as well as the individual diff entries have the same format specified in {{cddl-diff}} and used for the response payload defined in {{ssec-trl-diff-query}}.